usagitoneko97/klara/A4_CFG/readme.md

 ### 1.6.2.
 Terminology

-- **UEVAR** - those variables that are used in the current block before any redefinition in the current block.
+- **UEVAR** - (Upward Exposure Variable) those variables that are used in the current block before any redefinition in the current block.
-- **VARKILL** - contains all the variables that are defined in current block
+- **VARKILL** - (Variable Kill) contains all the variables that are defined in current block
-- **LIVEOUT** - contains all the variables that are live on exit from the block
+- **LIVEOUT** - contains all the variables that lives on exiting the block
 - **BlockSets** - contains the information on where the variable is being defined.
 - **Globals** - sets of variable that are live across multiple blocks
 - **Worklist(x)** - worklist of variable `x` contains all the block that defined `x`.